waltermity/llm-d-inference-scheduler/docs/create_new_filter.md

  run in succession to produce the final candidate list which is then evaluated, through the process of _scoring_, to select the most appropriate target Pods.
- While llm-d-inference-scheduler comes with several existing filters and more are availble in the upstream [Gateway API Inference Extension](https://sigs.k8s.io/gateway-api-inference-extension), in some cases it may be desireable to create and deploy custom filtering code to match your specific requirements.
+ While llm-d-inference-scheduler comes with several existing filters and more are available in the upstream [Gateway API Inference Extension](https://sigs.k8s.io/gateway-api-inference-extension), in some cases it may be desirable to create and deploy custom filtering code to match your specific requirements.

 The filters` main operating function is